Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 Email Open Rates for Reward Members are 300% Higher Than Non-Members

-Dealerships That Provide an Incentive for Customers to RETURN After a Visit Have a 20%…Continue
+Dealerships That Provide an Incentive for Customers to RETURN After a Visit Have a 20% Increase In Sales

 Last month General Motors announced a new compensation structure based on customer retention.
 The pay plan affects 29,000 salaried employees in the U.S., who will be paid bonuses based on how well they promote customer loyalty through return purchases and services.
 Third-party sales data and internal numbers will determine if a dealership hits its loyalty…Continue